The Safest South American Countries in 2024

 What is the safest country in South America?

-Uruguay has been continuously ranked the safest country in South America by the GPI.
+Argentina has been ranked the safest country in South America by the GPI.

 What is the most dangerous country in South America?

-According to the 2023 index, Colombia and Venezuela tie for the least safe country in South America.
+According to the 2024 index, Colombia is the least safe country in South America.

 What are the safest cities in South America?